 Open finance makes it possible for any business to onboard customers for financial services in seconds.

 In 2020, $43 billion was lost to identity fraud scams.

 When you connect with your customer's data through Okra, we follow all encryption best practices.
 However, what does encryption mean?
 A customers' data has sensitive fields written in plain text.
 With encryption, those fields are converted into unreadable text, which can only be decoded by the authorized receiver using a secret key.

 That way, their data is kept secure end-to-end.
 And in the case of an unlikely breach, the content cannot be accessed by anyone because the secret key is only available to the authorized receiver.
-For this delicate encryption duty, we work with Evervault, a global encryption engine with the highest certifications for data compliance.
 Additionally, we ensure that you operate within the confines of data protection regulations.